Societal Platforms: A Systemic Method to Resolve Complex Societal Challenges

 Societal Platforms are one of many ways forward to resolve complex societal challenges.
 They are imagined as a public good aimed at extending citizen services across our demographics and facilitating meaningful collaboration, amplified by technology.

 Societal Platforms are built on elegant yet light digital infrastructure; they create spaces for co-creation and participation by all entities with a stake in positive change – from state institutions and entrepreneurs to non-profits or individual citizens.
 Developed with the right design principles and methods, Societal Platforms present a significant opportunity to reimagine societal transformation.
 The aim is to answer, for a specific mission: How might we design and develop Societal Platforms, as public goods, that enable open innovation for societal development?
 How can such a societal infrastructure amplify the benefits of societal initiatives across all segments of our society?
 How can a digital infrastructure support rapid evolution and adoption of innovations in multiple sectors such as education, healthcare, and financial inclusion?
 How can Societal Platforms help the network of societal actors move from their existing equilibrium to the desired one?

-Download PDF to learn more about Societal Platforms: A Systemic Method to Resolve Complex Societal Challenges
+An introduction article to Societal Platforms - A Systemic Method to Resolve Complex Societal Challenges